2 people found this helpful

 - Vacuum cleaner

-That’s your equipment sorted, now onto our step-by-step guide to getting red wine out of carpet.
+That’s your equipment sorted; here’s how to get red wine out of carpet.

 1. Blot the stain